lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 Now that we have the right content in place, we need to highlight the correct region.

 The HintsRegistry maintains the hint cards and handles async behaviour with respect to their position.
 It makes an educated guess to update highlights or selected regions based on user input.
-For this approach to work, we receive an HintsRegistryId `hrId` which indicates the state of our document at the time in which the execute hook was scheduled.
+For this approach to work, we receive a HintsRegistryId `hrId` which indicates the state of our document at the time in which the execute hook was scheduled.

 The HintsRegistry expects the location in which we want to position the card.
 The absolute position is calculated by checking the start position of our rdfaBlock and adding the relative position of the match to it.
 The helper function `normalizeLocation` is provided for this calculation.